MBadriNarayanan/CS544/p4/README.md

 * 17 Oct, 2024: `autograde.py` and `check_sub.py` published.
 * 17 Oct, 2024: Details regarding output updated (the third point of [Grading](#grading)).
+* 18 Oct, 2024: Correction of description in [Q8](#q8-how-much-faster-can-we-make-the-previous-code-if-we-only-read-the-loan_amount-column)
+, the answer should be time taken in Q7 divided by time taken in Q8.

 ## Part 1: Deployment and Data Upload